OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

       140. KS - How compatible is Option 4 with the squad system?
       141. PR - It's compatible.
       142. MDA - Squads?
       143. PR - An improvement to the development process we discussed at the TC.
-It helps to focus on delivering finished features by assigning each feature to a to sub-team.
+It helps to focus on delivering finished features by assigning each feature to a sub-team.
       144. MDA - What is the benefit of having a v4?
       145. WQ - Are Options 1 and 4 almost the same?
       146. DW - In Option 1 we continue v3 development, but in Option 4 we develop v5.